Forget Rookie of the Year, Aaron Judge is an MVP candidate

 What Judge won't do is get lost in all the hype, even the Jeter comparisons.
 In an interview with YES Network on Wednesday, Jeter said he was a big fan of Judge's, which Judge took in stride, calling it "special" and "humbling."

 Like Jeter, Judge has never seemed overwhelmed by the stage.
-As a 19-year-old, Jeter made 56 errors in one season at A-ball.
-He had a bad habit of getting his legs crossed when he needed to set to throw.
-He worked tirelessly on it and was so confident in by the time he got to the big leagues, Buck Showalter, his first manager in the majors, suspected at points in his career that Jeter would fool around during warm-ups by displaying his old habit just to chide Showalter when he was managing against the Yankees.
+As a 19-year-old, Jeter made 56 errors in one season in Class A. He had a bad habit of getting his legs crossed when he needed to set to throw.
+He worked tirelessly on it and was so confident by the time he got to the big leagues, Buck Showalter, his first manager in the majors, suspected at points in his career that Jeter would fool around during warm-ups by displaying his old habit just to chide Showalter when he was managing against the Yankees.
 The 56 errors are a part of Jeter's lore.

 The same might be said one day of Judge's 42 strikeouts in his first 84-at-bats.
 Despite the inability to make contact, Judge did not act any different last year during his struggles than he has over this first five weeks of this season.